Trump Pardons Tim Leiweke, Months After DOJ Charged Live Entertainment Mogul With Bid-Rigging

 CEO of OVG Tim Leiweke attends MFEI Spirit of Life honoring Coran Capshaw on Nov.
 2, 2017 in Santa Monica, California.
 (Lester Cohen/Getty Images)

-Donald Trump has pardoned Tim Leiweke, co-founder of Oak View Group, months after the president’s own DOJ charged the stadium developer with rigging bids for a Texas arena, according to a Wednesday report by Reuters.
+President Donald Trump pardoned Tim Leiweke, co-founder of Oak View Group, on Tuesday, just months after the president’s own DOJ charged the stadium developer and live entertainment mogul with rigging bids for a Texas arena.

 Leiweke, who stepped down as chairman and CEO following the indictment, has denied any wrongdoing.
-Trump dated the executive grant of clemency for Tuesday, according to a DOJ document reviewed by the news agency.
+Trump dated the executive grant of clemency for Tuesday, according to a DOJ document obtained and reviewed by TheWrap.

 Leiweke was indicted on July 9 for allegedly orchestrating a bid-rigging scheme over the management and development of an arena at the University of Texas at Austin.
 The longtime live sports and entertainment executive, who once ran AEG, allegedly conspired with the CEO of an unnamed competitor to emerge as the sole bidder for the purchase of the Moody Center, a multi-purpose entertainment arena used by UT Austin and the city.
 The purported conspiracy dates back to 2018; the arena opened in 2022.